Earl Camembert: Career

-However, on occasions when Robertson was drunk (semi-frequently in the later days of the show), he would tend to have to try and stick to the news while his co-anchor was inebriated; on another occasion, Robertson was among the station staff who were being mind-controlled by the alien Zontar via mind-altering cabbages, with Earl (who had not been placed under Zontar's control) being confused and irritated by Robertson's state and frequent references to Zontar.
+However, on occasions when Robertson was drunk (more frequently during the later years of the show), he would tend to have to try and stick to the news while his co-anchor was inebriated; on another occasion, Robertson was among the station staff who were being mind-controlled by the alien Zontar via mind-altering cabbages, with Earl (who had not been placed under Zontar's control) being confused and irritated by Robertson's state and frequent references to Zontar.

 Camembert also often presented editorials, which earned Robertson's scorn.
 In one episode, Robertson laughed through Camembert's entire piece.
 Camembert's editorials were usually followed by his signature on screen, which appeared scribbled and disorganized.
 Camembert headed the election campaign for SCTV personality Johnny La Rue (played by John Candy) during the Melonville town elections, ignoring the principle of journalistic neutrality.
 After La Rue was soundly defeated, Camembert was fired by La Rue.
 Robertson then informed Camembert that he would be reported for his journalistic violations.

 Like Robertson who also appeared as Count Floyd on "Monster Chiller Horror Theater," Camembert also "doubled up" at SCTV, but his ventures were less than successful.
 One of his earliest "other" gigs was as host of a children's television series, "The Uncle Earl Show," but that show was cancelled.
 His next attempt at a "regular" show was a news magazine-type program, "60/20" (a spoof of both 60 Minutes and 20/20), and he also hosted an edition of SCTV's attempt at its own sketch comedy series, "Thursday Night Live."
 His longest-running series was a show in the vein of PM Magazine, "One on the Town," but that effort too was short-lived.
 Towards the end of SCTVs run, Camembert became the final host of that station's version of Dialing for Dollars.